My health journey so far...

 I started to see natural docs who gave me a bunch of diagnosis (leaky gut, fibromyalgia) and told me to ‘try’ a bunch of supplements, try the blood type diet or get B injections.
 They did a hair analysis which revealed I had uranium levels that were off the charts.
 The doctors wrote that off as weird and did nothing about it.
 No one really knew what to do with me and never came up with a complete program for me.
 A friend told me about NAET, a way of muscle tested and clearing your body of allergies.
 I have to say, it did help me with my lactose intolerance.

 Fast forward 1 year when we moved to Charleston, SC from PA in 2004.
 I was starting to get sick again.
+The stress of moving was gone.
 I had traveled back to PA and forgot my generic Thyroid med Levothyroxin.
 I felt SO much better after not taking it for a few days.
 I decided to find a natural doctor for help get myself on Armour Thyroid to replace the synthetic.
 A practice of two women 3 hours away sounded perfect.
 I filled out copious amounts of paperwork and mailed it in.
 Weeks later it was sent back to me.
 I forgot a couple of questions.
 I was so mad!
 At this point, without medication, I was so sick and had gained over 20 lbs in a few short weeks.
 I finally talked a local doctor into giving me Armour Thyroid, a desiccated natural form of it.
 He finally agreed, even though he said “you can try it, but it won’t work”.

 During this time, I had joined a network marketing company that was supposed to have healthy products.
 I became deeply involved (brain washed) and worked hard so I could make lots of money, help others make money and help people get healthy.
-As it turns out, the products weren’t that safe, pure and beneficial.
+As it turns out, the products weren’t that safe, pure and beneficial like they said.
 I knew I wanted to help people get healthy, but this was not the right avenue to do that.
 In the meantime, I was getting sicker, I was so blown up (bloated/inflamed), I could not get out of bed in the morning.
-I joined a Pilates studio and made some strides.
+I joined a Pilates studio, changed some foods, and made some strides.
 There was someone with a “nutrition” program there.
 She was very specific on what to eat, like oatmeal in the morning.
 Ugh...it was like rocks in my stomach.
 She also said I wasn’t losing any weight because my mind was not thinking I could.
 Yes, the mind-body connection is powerful, but I wasn’t losing weight because her “nutrition” program was a one size fits all and that’s NOT how it should be.

 I found another doctor who is a holistic doctor.
 After doing a cortisol test, he found my cortisol levels were flat lined (they should be peaked in the morning: imagine a lounge chair shape) …a-ha!
 I took licorice for a while, but to no avail (now I know why this protocol did not work).
 Throughout the years of seeing me, he put me on a major antibiotic thinking maybe I had candida (that doesn’t sound very holistic).
 He also thought I may have Hep B because my liver number were through the roof.
 He asked if I had a drinking problem.
 “If getting drunk off of one beer is a problem, then yes!
 I have a problem.”
 Another nutrition/chiropractic doctor looked at that same blood work later told me that it was clear I wasn’t drinking a lot as my cholesterol levels were fine.
 They would have been sky high if I was an alcoholic.
 I also did some saliva hormone tests that came backed wacked.
 Where to go now?